Bachelor of ICT

 Can international students work while studying?

 Yes.
-International students on a valid student visa are typically permitted to work up to 20 hours per week during the academic term and full-time during scheduled holidays.
+Up to 20 hours per week during term, full-time during holidays.

 What programming languages are taught?